homemadearcade/zero/todo/FEEDBACKTODO.md

 https://phaser-particle-editor.firebaseapp.com/

-Can an object you DONT collide with allow you to jump again?
+BUG - Can an object you DONT collide with allow you to jump again?
 Any object?

+---

+Instead of confetti, throw their sprites out like that

+--

+Take Snapshot Button should only appear once youve selected

+If mouse leaves game area, then consider that the square

+--

+when you manually create a new game, you need to name it

+when a ticketing makes a game, name it ( guest name + date )

+---

+Catch all React Errors and also catch all utils errors, and even phaser errors?

+---

+Video view in corner?

+---

+Prevent leaving tab and coming back causing an error

+---

+Experience is waiting to start - close all other tabs, other applications, put your notifications on quiet,

+--

+Not closing the lobby admin toolbar on the right correctly WITH THE X button, it doesnt work

+--